If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 Gifts for Coffee Drinkers

-Are you buying a Christmas gift for someone who can’t contemplate starting the day without their cup of coffee?
+Are you buying a gift for someone who can’t contemplate starting the day without their cup of coffee?
 If so, this is another great source of present-buying inspiration, with gifts available to suit all budgets.

 If your foodie friend or loved one is an espresso afficionado, then the Wacaco Minipresso would make a quirky and unusual gift.